 Are Adobe Stock images free?

 No, Adobe Stock images are not free.
-However, you can get 10, 25, or 40 free stock images with the free trial when you subscribe to a monthly plan or you can download any of the 1 million free assets, which require attribution upon use.
+However, you can get 10, 25, or 40 free stock images with the free trial when you subscribe to a monthly plan or download any of the 1 million free assets, which require attribution upon use.

 Is Adobe Stock included in Creative Cloud?